20 Botany Terms Every Gardener Should Know

 7. Pollination

-Understanding pollination beyond the funny little “birds and bees” mantra can be super helpful if you’re looking to level up your gardening.
+Understanding pollination beyond the funny little “birds and bees” mantra can be helpful if you want to level up your gardening.
 In botany, pollination is defined as the transfer of pollen from one flower’s stamen (the male part, easy to remember because “men” is in the name) to another flower’s stigma (the upper portion of the pistil, which is the feminine part of the plant).
 But just because there’s been a transfer of goods doesn’t necessarily mean any genetic material has been exchanged yet…

 8. Fertilization